cjns/Site-Solutions-Website/README.md

 5. Provide quick access to services and explain how they help businesses grow.
    - Make sure the service pages can be located easily and have a section on the landing page that advertises the most popular services/products.
 6. Providing industry insights
-   - At some stage Site Solutions could invest resources into maintaing a blog or creating a marketing campaign to grow their brand and provide clients with updates and promotions.
-However, due to time and resource contraints this would be a future implementation.
+   - At some stage Site Solutions could invest resources into maintaining a blog or creating a marketing campaign to grow their brand and provide clients with updates and promotions.
+However, due to time and resource constraints this would be a future implementation.
 7. Measuring success metrics
    - Site Solutions should integrate a way of measuring their success metrics as soon as possible.
-However, due to time and resource contraints this would be a future implementation.
+However, due to time and resource constraints this would be a future implementation.
 8. I want to be able to navigate the site easily to find the information I need.
    - An intuitive navigation bar that maintains consistent styling and responsiveness over mobile, tablet, and desktop devices.

----

 ## Features

----

 > What are we going to make?